pwichmann/SVG_on_nodeJS/README.md

-# Processing *.svg files in a node.js environment
+# Processing *.svg files in a node.js environment (here with focus on paper.js)

+## General situation

+The general problem with processing *.svg in node.js is that the DOM (_which_?) needs to be processed which is usually done by the browser.
+This leads to some awkward requirements when you try to do the same thing on the server-side.

 ## Importing, processing and exporting an *.svg in paper.js

-The general problem with processing *.svg in node.js is that the DOM needs to be processed which is usually done by the browser.
-This leads to some awkward requirements when you try to do the same thing on the server-side.

 ### General problems you will encounter when trying to import *.svgs